wakiara/XenonPy/README.md

 XenonPy inspired by matminer: https://hackingmaterials.github.io/matminer/.

-XenonPy is a open source project https://github.com/yoshida-lab/XenonPy.
+XenonPy is an open source project https://github.com/yoshida-lab/XenonPy.

 See our documents for details: http://xenonpy.readthedocs.io

+## MDL server maintenance

+The **XenonPy.MDL** server is under technical maintenance.
+We apologize for the inconvenience caused to you.

 ## Publications